 What is Science fiction?

 Science fiction books are, essentially, works of imagination.
 Of course, all literature is the work of imagination, by their very nature of being fictional.
 But usually, books use existing places, worlds, countries—even people—and then create a story from that understanding.
 And that’s great, but science fiction goes a step further: it looks into our potential futures and extrapolated technologies, building distinct worlds for its stories and characters to exist within.
 It looks at radical change and possibility, and thinks about their consequences.
+This concept is called cognitive estrangement.

 Science fiction writers sit down and decide: